In 2020 the UK supermarket chain Tesco withdrew thousands of jars of honey from its shelves after they were suspected of containing cheap sugar syrup.

 A 2018 survey by an international honey fraud detection laboratory found that nearly half of the honey sold on Australian supermarket shelves is adulterated.

 "Honey" made by bees fed sugar syrup in industrial farms in China is one of the principal ingredients of fake honey in the UK.
+The UK is the world's largest importer of Chinese honey.

 Yet, "honey from China" is nowhere to be seen on UK supermarket shelves.
 So where is this honey?